veithly/spoon-core/README.md

 ## ✨ Features

-SpoonAI is a powerful AI agent framework designed specifically for building advanced intelligent assistants and automation systems.
+SpoonOS is a living, evolving agentic operating system.
+Its SCDF is purpose-built to meet the growing demands of Web3 developers — offering a complete toolkit for building sentient, composable, and interoperable AI agents.

 - **🧠 ReAct Intelligent Agent** - Advanced agent architecture combining reasoning and action
 - **🔧 Custom Tool Ecosystem** - Modular tool system for easily extending agent capabilities
-- **💬 Multi-Model Support** - Compatible with major large language models including OpenAI, Anthropic, DeepSeek, and more
+- **💬 Multi-Model Support** - Compatible with major large language models including OpenAI, Anthropic, DeepSeek, and more Web3 fine-tuned LLM
-- **📊 Cryptocurrency Integration** - Native support for cryptocurrency queries, trading, and transfers
+- **🌐 Web3-Native Interoperability** - Enables AI agents to communicate and coordinate across ecosystems via DID and ZKML-powered interoperability protocols.
-- **📝 Document Processing** - Intelligent loading and processing of various document types
+- **📡 Scalable Data Access** - Supports structured and unstructured data via MCP+
 - **💻 Interactive CLI** - Feature-rich command line interface
 - **🔄 State Management** - Comprehensive session history and state persistence
-- **📈 Performance Monitoring** - Built-in agent execution monitoring and analysis tools
+- **🔗Composable Agent Logic** - Create agents that can sense, reason, plan, and execute modularly — enabling use cases across DeFi, creator economy, and more
 - **🚀 Easy to Use** - Well-designed API for rapid development and integration

 ## 🔧 Installation